HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

 ### Field description tone and voice

-1. Make a statement instead of a demand in the field description.
+1. Make a statement instead of a demand.
 For example:

     Use